Family and Visitor Information

 At times, we might have to limit the number of visitors in a room or ask visitors to step out of the room.
 We do this to perform procedures or ensure the health and comfort of the patient or patient’s roommate.

 Visiting after hours

 To ensure the safety of patients, staff and visitors, we lock the main doors of the hospitals between 8 pm and 5:30 am.
 During these hours, visitors can enter through the Emergency Department.
 They will need to check in with the Security Officer and/or Registration Clerk in the Emergency Department, who will call the appropriate floor and ask whether the patient is receiving guests.
 If the patient agrees, the visitor will sign in on the visitors’ log and present a picture ID.
 We will then issue a temporary visitor ID card.
 If necessary, we’ll escort visitors to make sure they don’t get lost.

-We welcome visitors in the cafeterias at West Medical Center and TriPoint Medical Center 24 hours a day, where vending machines are available.
-In addition, food is served during the following times:
+Visitors are welcome to grab a bite to eat in the cafeterias at West Medical Center and TriPoint Medical Center.
+Vending machines are available 24 hours a day, and prepared food is served during the following times:

 Visitors can also order guest meals for a small fee, which they can enjoy with their loved ones in their rooms.
 Visitors can order in-room meals through our Patient Room Service Program by dialing ext.
 36336.